 With the growing interest in ergonomics as a corporate strategy to promote health and wellness, it’s a perfect time for employers to assure they have adequate ergonomics knowledge in-house to solve day to day employee concerns related to workstation and work practice needs.

 Over the years, I have taught many employees how to perform ergonomic evaluations for their employers as part of an ergonomics process.
 Assuring employers have in-house expertise in ergonomics is essential in operationalizing it on a day to day basis.
 I’ve often run into many of my students from years ago, and they tell me how valuable their training in ergonomics has been.
 Not just to their career but to their peers and the organizations they work in.

-What is an in-house ergonomics evaluator?
+What is an in-house ergonomics specialist?
 It’s a person who has not studied ergonomics as their primary profession.
 Typically, it is someone who works in safety, facilities, risk management, purchasing, administration, IT, or human resources.
 They want to study ergonomics to enhance their skills at work to become proficient to help others.
-An in-house ergonomics evaluator obtains core skills and limited competency to evaluate healthy employees in preventive evaluations.
-Course usually last from a one to three-day class leading to a certificate in ergonomics.
+An in-house ergonomics specialist obtains core skills and limited competency to evaluate healthy employees in preventive evaluations.
+Courses usually last from a one to three-day class leading to a certificate in ergonomics.

 Ergonomics Certificate vs. Certification

 Corporate or private-label certification is offered through a reputable ergonomics (training) company which offers certification in ergonomics such as a Certified Office Ergonomics Specialist (COESp) or similar credential after completing a short course in the basics of ergonomic theory and practice.

 This is far different from a board-certified professional ergonomist (CPE) or certified industrial ergonomist (CIE) who typically has a degree in human factors/ergonomics, engineering, physical therapy or related field.
 These programs offer credentialing at a national level with a much more complex application and testing process along with peer review of various work samples.